nurhatmurathan/nurhatmurathan/README.md

-### Hi there 👋
+### 👋 Hello, I'm Nurkhat Muratkan!

-#### I'm Nurkhat Muratkan, specializing in software development. 🚀

-- 🙌 Focused on building software that brings creative ideas to life and solves real-world problems
+#### 🚀 Software Developer | Problem Solver | Innovator

+##### Welcome to my GitHub profile!
+I'm a passionate software developer with a knack for turning creative ideas into reality and solving real-world problems.

+#### About Me

+- 🌟 Focus: Building robust and scalable software solutions
-- 💬 Ask me about **Backend Web Development, System Design, Cloud Computing**
+- 💻 Specialization: Backend Web Development, System Design, Cloud Computing

+#### Learn More

-- 📄 Know about my experiences [CV]()
+- 📄 Check out my [CV]() to know more about my journey and achievements
+- You can also find me on [LinkedIn]() and [Instagram]() where I share insights and updates about my work

 <!--
 **nurhatmurathan/nurhatmurathan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.